 Trigger 2: Onboarding 2: what benefits do you offer?

-Now that your customer knows what to expect, move on to the next onboarding email.
 In your second onboarding mail, you show what benefits you offer as a web shop.
 Think of benefits for ordering, receiving the package, but also the return policy.
 How fast do you deliver your products?
 And what are the shipping costs?
 Or do you have no shipping costs at all?
 Name all this.
 You may know this yourself, but your customer does not.

 You set this up with the following rule: